Hydrogen Passivation Effects on Spatially Resolved Charge Trap Densities in Si(100)-SiO$_2$: Data Availability

 \subsubsection{Model Selection and Evaluation}

 The YOLOv8 object detection model developed by Ultralytics \cite{yolov8} was selected to locate and count trap rings.
 Three variants—nano, medium, and large—were trained, with the medium model showing the best performance on the validation set.
 YOLOv8 provides four performance metrics: precision (P), recall (R), mean average precision at intersection over union (IoU) of threshold 0.5 (mAP@0.5), and mAP averaged over IoU thresholds from 0.5 to 0.95 (mAP@0.5:0.95).
-These results are summarized in Table \ref{tab:acc}.
-However, as these metrics reflect performance on synthetic data only, they may not directly indicate performance on experimental images.
-Since a labeled experimental dataset was not created (as this would undermine the motivation for a machine learning-based solution), direct quantitative validation on real data is not available.
-In figure \ref{fig:ML-preds}, we provide the output of the YoloV8 model on the six images.